shasn7/gpdb/README.md

 ![Greenplum](logo-greenplum.png)

+## What's this

 This fork contains helper files to allow building GPDB with Address Sanitizer.

 Currently, only GCC 12.2 was tested.
 Clang says https://github.com/google/sanitizers/issues/837 :C.

 > [!NOTE]
-> GPDB and this repository do not support shells other than Bash.
+> This repository does not support shells other than Bash and compilers other
+> than GCC.

 `asan.sh` script has everything ready.
-If it's executed, it will run `./configure` for you with needed flags and save the `GPHOME` environment variable.
-If scripts was sourced, it will act as a tweaked `greenplum-path.sh`.
-`DATADIRS` will be equal to `gpAux/gpdemo/datadirs`.
+It's intended to replace both `greenplum_path.sh` and `configure`: if it's executed, it will run `./configure` for you with needed flags and save the `GPHOME` environment variable into a file with the same name.
+If `asan.sh` was sourced, it will act as a tweaked `greenplum_path.sh`, with `DATADIRS` will be equal to `gpAux/gpdemo/datadirs` as in `gpAux/gpdemo`.

-Before using `asan.sh`, you will need to overwrite log file path and compiler for the sanitizer.
-An example would look like this:
+Before using `asan.sh`, you will need to overwrite log file path and compiler for the sanitizer in the beginning of the file.
+An example of edited variables could look like this:
 ```sh
 CC="gcc"
 CXX="g++"